While much of the evidence for using probiotics for vaginal health is inconclusive, some studies have had promising results.

 Manufacturers typically sell probiotics as dietary supplements, which are subject to less strict regulations than medicines.
 Therefore, it can be difficult for consumers to know how effective these “live” cultures are and how strong a dose they are taking.

 The vaginal microbiome is a complex environment comprising different kinds of microorganisms.
-Researchers have identified more than 250 species of bacteria that live in the vagina.
+Researchers have identified more than

 The most important and prolific bacteria living in the vagina are Lactobacillus.
 There are many different species of this bacteria, and the most common ones are: